 Biochar feedstock is usually wood 3” or more in diameter.
 The process of preparing feedstock does not include chipping (saving energy), and the feedstock is therefore not in direct competition with aerobic or anaerobic composting.

 Traditionally biochar has been made by covering open stacks of burning wood to smolder the fire.
 The waste gases went up as smoke.
 Modern systems pyrolize the woody waste in a closed chamber.
 Gases and oils are collected for post-processing into biogas.
 Feedstocks for this system would come from large limb residential yard waste, commercial wood waste, and clean construction scrap lumber.
 Additionally the dry effluent from an anaerobic digester can be turned into biochar.
 As with any human system, it is how these processes are executed that can make the difference in it being beneficial or a liability.

 How can biochar improve your farm and garden soils?

-Biochar research shows that it has fantastic potential to help with some of the most pressing problems facing modern societies.
+Biochar research shows that it has potential to help with some pressing problems facing modern societies.
 It touches on many levels from food production and agriculture to fuel and energy production to carbon sequestering.
-And the nice thing is that it scales well.
+The system is scalable.
 You can do this at home on a garden level and on large crops at the farm level.